The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Inflation is significantly affecting the way we spend our money.
+Although inflation is on the retreat, the high prices left in its wake continue to affect the way we spend our money.
 And it’s not just the essentials — like supermarket spending or gas purchases — it’s also taking a toll on our travel plans.
-A September 2022 survey by Bankrate found that rising prices are causing 79 percent of holiday travelers to modify their plans.
+A September 2023 survey by Bankrate found that inflation is causing 77 percent of holiday travelers to modify their plans.

-One of the most popular money-saving strategies is opting for cheaper destinations and accommodations, which 1 in 4 holiday travelers say they’re doing this year.
-Finding more affordable destinations is fairly simple, like choosing Mexico City over San Francisco for a winter escape.
-But no matter where you travel to (some people are already tied to specific destinations to visit friends or family, especially around the holidays), finding affordable accommodation can greatly reduce the financial burden.
+One of the most popular money-saving strategies is opting to drive instead of fly, which 27 percent of holiday travelers say they’re doing this year.
+Choosing local destinations within driving distance is fairly simple, like choosing Mexico City over San Francisco for a winter escape.
+But no matter where you travel, finding affordable accommodations can greatly reduce the financial burden of your holiday trip.

 Maximize your points

-There’s no sense in sitting on a big stash of points just waiting for the right time to spend them.
+There’s no sense in sitting on a big stash of points, just waiting for the right time to spend them.
 Now’s that time!
 In fact, points are most valuable when cash prices are high, which is usually the case on peak holiday travel dates.
-And many travel and hotel co-branded cards have hefty point bonuses that can get you a few (or even several, if you play your cards right) free nights at a hotel.
-Here’s how to use your credit card points for cheaper accommodation.
+And many travel and hotel co-branded cards have hefty point bonuses that can earn you a few free nights at a hotel.

 Flexible point currencies

-Flexible point currencies such as Chase Ultimate Rewards, American Express Membership Rewards, Citi ThankYou points and Capital One Rewards are some of the most useful point currencies to have because they offer various options for transferring them to hotel programs or booking travel via credit card travel portals.
+Flexible point currencies such as Chase Ultimate Rewards, American Express Membership Rewards, Citi ThankYou points and Capital One Rewards are some of the most useful point currencies to have, as they each offer various options for transferring to hotel programs or booking travel via credit card travel portals.

 Transferring credit card points to hotel programs